The Bungy

-"The Bungy" is the second major single by the Japanese band Nico Touches the Walls released on June 4, 2008, from their debut album Who Are You?.
+"The Bungy" (stylized in all caps) is the second major single by the Japanese band Nico Touches the Walls released on June 4, 2008, from their debut album Who Are You?.

 Chart position

 The single reached number 42 on the Oricon Chart in Japan.

 Music video

 The music video for "The Bungy" was released on June 4, 2008, and shows the band playing instruments in a room while there are some dancers around them.